Skip to content ↓

 Storytelling

-Year 8
+YEAR 8

 The Truth Is Out There

-This unit looks at aliens and conspiracy theories in a lighthearted manner.
+This unit looks at aliens and conspiracy theories in a light hearted manner.
 Students will learn about different types of comedy such as character driven comedy and physical comedy while developing their own comedic skills.
 They will begin to learn about how to read a script and the idea of interpretation as well as the techniques of marking the moment, soundscape and body as a prop.

 Treasure Island